Georgie Moon suggested “A is for Apple” – and so hey – why not?

 Thoughts on Apples:

-If you are trying to heal – maybe you should skip the apples and go for berries and cherries.
+If you are trying to heal – maybe you should skip the apples and go for berries or cherries.
 Or skip all fruit for a while – especially if you are rebuilding your terrain (your body).
 You really need to consider “all the sugars” you take in.
 Sugar arrests the immune system and works certain organs extra hard.
 And if you have infections, sugar can feed it….

 A while ago we used to have this “Did you know?” chart.
 One of the items was this: “Did you know that apples wake you up faster than coffee?”

 The reason apples wake you up faster than coffee is because of the sugar rush from the apple.
 Now fruit sugar is truly better than processed syrups, but all sugar can pull from health.
 There is a myth in our culture that we need sugar for fuel; instead, what we need is nutrients for fuel – good fats, minerals, and vitamins – and while in a balanced world we would have eatne fruits in season – at times of the year when we needed the extra boost – the way we have access to all foods all the time – is putting a lot of strain on body function.